-In 2008, we entered into a \$50 million revolving senior secured credit facility that matures in June 2011.
-Availability under the facility is based on two times our EBITDA for the preceding four quarters, and we are required to maintain a minimum EBITDA of \$20 million on a rolling four-quarter basis and a minimum level of tangible net worth.
-This facility may not be sufficient to meet our needs as our business grows, and we may be unable to extend or replace it on acceptable terms, or at all.
+In 2011, we amended and restated our revolving senior secured credit facility.
+The new credit facility extended and expanded our prior credit facility, and consists of a \$60 million revolving credit facility and a \$40.0 million term loan, and it matures in June 2016.
+Availability under the revolving credit facility is based on two times our EBITDA for the preceding four quarters, and we are required to maintain a minimum EBITDA of \$40 million on a rolling four-quarter basis.
+This facility may not be sufficient to meet our needs as our business grows, and we may be unable to expand it if necessary on acceptable terms, or at all.

-Any inability by us or our customers to raise the funds necessary to finance our projects, or any inability by us to extend or replace our revolving credit facility, could materially harm our business, financial condition and operating results.
+Any inability by us or our customers to raise the funds necessary to finance our projects, or any inability by us to expand our revolving credit facility if necessary, could materially harm our business, financial condition and operating results.